-The Asian American Women Artists Alliance is a 501(c)(3) non-profit organization which supports and promotes Asian American Women Artists in the visual, literary and performing arts by organizing exhibitions, performances, and readings, and by sponsoring educational workshops and seminars that help artists develop their careers.
-AAWAA was formed in 1998 to create an intergenerational, Pan-Asian network for emerging and established women artists.
-By coming together we recognize a need, not only to exhibit our work, but also to educate the community about our unique contributions to the NYC art movement.
-Our events also promote self-advocacy by developing contacts and relationships with art consultants and galleries for members' work.
+The Asian American Women Artists Alliance is a 501(c)(3) non-profit organization which supports and promotes Asian American Women Artists in the visual, literary and performing arts.
+The artists members recognize a need, not only to exhibit their work but also to educate the community about their unique contributions to the New York art movement.
 The deliberate curatorial policy of inclusion of women from all ethnic background is an empowering stance, which resists the ghettoizing of minority artists and their artwork.

 Into the Future AAWAA is now accepting proposal for women artists who wish to continue the legacy of the work of supporting women artists while benefiting from AAWAA’s 501_C3 status.

 For AAWAA’s past programs/events (1998-2019) please contact firstname.lastname@example.org.